Release Me (The Like album)

-Release Me is the second album by The Like, released in 2010 by Geffen Records under license to Downtown Records in the United States and international markets including the United Kingdom.
+Release Me is the second studio album by American rock band The Like, released in 2010 by Geffen Records under license to Downtown Records in the United States and international markets including the United Kingdom.
 It features the singles "Release Me" and "He's Not a Boy".
 The songs "Don't Make a Sound" is featured in the closing credits of the 2010 film The Next Three Days and "Walk of Shame" in the 2011 television film Mean Girls 2.
 Release Me has a 60s girl group inspired sound, described by one critic as "the Shangri-las as if they were backed (by) The Kinks".